kroma-network/kroma-specs/specs/validator-system-v2/overview.md

 `REQUIRED_BOND_AMOUNT` of ETH each time the validator submits an [L2 output root][g-l2-output].
 While successfully involving over 360 validators (as of 6/3/24), there are a few drawbacks in the current system that need to be addressed:

-- **Validator Exploitation Vulnerability**: Since the probability of being selected as a priority validator is calculated to be the same if only `REQUIRED_BOND_AMOUNT` of ETH is deposited, a single validator can increase the probability by splitting assets between many accounts.
+- **Multiple Accounts on a Single Validator**: Since the probability of being selected as a priority validator is calculated to be the same if only `REQUIRED_BOND_AMOUNT` of ETH is deposited, a single validator can increase the probability by splitting assets between many accounts.
 This behavior can have a negative impact on chain security and should be improved.